How to Make a Website With User Accounts and Profiles [With WordPress, Wix, and More]

 All of these benefits help you gain consumer trust and convert visitors into engaged leads.
 After all, they’re called “user accounts,” not “visitor accounts.”

 Many sites can gain from providing user accounts, regardless of the product or industry.
-If your website...
+If I’m working on a website that...

-• offers paid products and/or services for account holders
+• Offers paid products and/or services for account holders

-• facilitates social or professional networking
+• Facilitates social or professional networking

-• facilitates e-commerce and stores users’ payment information, orders, and/or carts
+• Facilitates e-commerce and stores users’ payment information, orders, and/or carts

-• offers exclusive content for registered users
+• Offers exclusive content for registered users

-• hosts public user-generated content, like blog posts, videos, or reviews
+• Hosts public user-generated content, like blog posts, videos, or reviews

-• hosts private user-provided content, like cloud storage, notes, or e-journal entries
+• Hosts private user-provided content, like cloud storage, notes, or e-journal entries

-• aims to build a community around users
+• Aims to build a community around users

-• allows reactions to content in the form of comments, ratings, and/or reviews
+• Allows reactions to content in the form of comments, ratings, and/or reviews

-• uses visitor-related information to tailor the browsing experience to individuals
+• Uses visitor-related information to tailor the browsing experience to individuals

-But before you continue, consider whether it’s best for your specific site to suggest or require accounts.
+But before I continue, consider whether it’s best for your specific site to suggest or require accounts.
 An account should first and foremost enhance the user experience, so make sure the benefits to the customer are worth the time and effort of signing up.
 No one should feel “forced” to create an account when they don’t need to.

 This is the general process for making a website with user accounts and profiles, no matter what CMS or website builder you use.
-Below we'll take a closer look at the process for six of the most popular platforms.
+Below I’ll take a closer look at the process for six of the most popular platforms.

 Content Hub